 Once the soup is boiling, scoop some of the liquid into a small dish then stir in 3 Tablespoons peanut butter until smooth, and then stream back into the soup.
 I know, I know – peanut butter in soup?!
 Sounds crazy but it actually pairs so well with the coconut milk, sweet potatoes, and curry powder.
 You don’t really taste “peanut butter” – it just adds a great depth of flavor.

 Last step is to turn the heat down to medium then simmer the soup until the sweet potatoes have softened, another 8-10 minutes.

-Just before serving, squeeze in the juice of 1/2 lime then scoop the soup into bowls with plenty of cooked white rice and chopped fresh cilantro.
+Just before serving, squeeze fresh lime juice then scoop into bowls with plenty of cooked white rice and chopped fresh cilantro.
 The weather may be cold, but this soup will warm your heart and soul.
 Thanks again, Trish, for this awesome recipe – I hope you all enjoy as much as I did!

-Senegalese Soup is a healthy, gluten-free soup recipe that's chock-full of sweet potatoes, chickpeas, warming curry and coconut milk.
+Senegalese Soup is a healthy, vegan soup recipe that's chock-full of sweet potatoes, chickpeas, warming curry and coconut milk.
 Easy, quick, and delicious!